Original-pokemon/rsschool-cv/cv.md

 2018-2022
 :
-SPO,Security in Telecommunications and Information Technology,ZKNO
+SPO, Security in Telecommunications and Information Technology, ZKNO

 ### Languages